-One of those watches every watch fan has probably heard about is the Memovox from Jaeger-LeCoultre.
-That brand with it’s hard to pronounce name is the home of some great and iconic watches.
-And the Memovox is definitely one of them which has been around for almost 70 years now.
+Every watch fan has probably heard of the Memovox from Jaeger-LeCoultre.
+This brand with a hard-to-pronounce name has been responsible for creating some of the greatest and most iconic watches, including the Memovox, which has been around for almost 70 years.

-Following the creation of alarm watches created by other brands, Jaeger-LeCoultre created the Memovox line back in 1950.
-Equipped with a mechanical alarm it was advertised as the watch that reminds, notifies, and wakes up.
-And although the volume of the alarm may not be that loud on the wrist, it sure is enough to notify you at the right time and moment.
-And when it comes to waking you up the is an easy trick to crack up the volume.
-When placing your Memovox on a table top it helps to strengthen the sound by resonance.
+Following the creation of alarm watches by other brands, Jaeger-LeCoultre began producing the Memovox line back in 1950.
+Equipped with a mechanical alarm, it was advertised as the watch that ‘reminds, notifies, and wakes up.’
+Although the alarm may be hard to hear when worn on the wrist, it is still easily enough to notify you at the right time.
+When it comes to waking you up, there is a simple trick to turning up the volume: Placing your Memovox on your bedside table allows the sound to resonate nicely.

-Ever since the first Memovox these watches came in several configurations using different case materials and dial designs.
-However the characteristic dual crown design has always been part of the Memovox.
-Where the traditional crown for the setting and winding the watch movement is located on the lower side of the case at 4 o’clock.
-The crown which is used to operate the alarm function is located at 2 0’clock.
+Ever since the first Memovox, these watches have come in several configurations using different case materials and dial designs.
+However, the characteristic dual crown design has always been part of the Memovox.
+While the traditional crown for the setting and winding the watch movement sits on the lower right side of the case at 4 o’clock, the crown used to operate the alarm function is located at 2 o’clock.

-Celebrity fact: In 1953 famous artist, actor, film director and comedian Charlie Chaplin received a Jaeger-LeCoultre Memovox from the Swiss authorities of the Canton of Vaud where the Jaeger‑LeCoultre Manufacture is located.
-They were honoured that Chaplin moved to their region that year.
+Fun fact: In 1953, famous artist, actor, director, and comedian Charlie Chaplin received a Jaeger-LeCoultre Memovox from the Swiss authorities of the Canton of Vaud—home to Jaeger‑LeCoultre—soon after he moved to the region.

-Celebrating their 125th anniversary in 1958, Jaeger-LeCoultre presented two new models of the Memovox.
-Introducing the Memovox Worldtime which allows you to see the time across the globe at one sight.
-The other one was specifically designed to make sure your parking meter doesn’t expire, thus saving you a costly fine.
-On the Memovox Parking there is an added scale on the alarm disc which allows you to set it for short intervals.
+In celebration of their 125th anniversary in 1958, Jaeger-LeCoultre presented two new Memovox models.
+The first was the Memovox Worldtime, which allowed you to see the time across the globe at a glance.
+The other was specifically designed to make sure your parking meter doesn’t expire, thus saving you a costly fine.
+The Memovox Parking featured an additional scale on the alarm disc, which you could set for short intervals.

-A few years later Jaeger made it’s next diving watch even better.
-The Memovox Polaris now had a triple caseback construction to make the alarm more audible under water.
+A few years later, Jaeger-LeCoultre premiered a new and improved diving watch.
+The Memovox Polaris had a triple case back that made the alarm more audible under water.

-Almost 70 years later the Memovox is still in Jaeger’s collection today.
-The modern version is available in pink gold or in stainless steel with a striking blue dial as a boutique-only limited edition.
+Almost 70 years after its launch, the Memovox collection is still a part of the Jaeger-LeCoultre catalog.
+The modern version is available as a boutique-only limited edition in rose gold or stainless steel with a striking blue dial.

-The Jaeger-LeCoultre Memovox comes with a very useful and unique complication that can only be found on a small selection of watches.
+The Jaeger-LeCoultre Memovox comes with a very useful and unique complication that can only be found on a handful of watches.
 Although a watch with a mechanical alarm might be a bit old-fashioned, you have to admit that it has its charm.
-Especially in the digital era it should give you a great smile when you get notified for an occasion or simply get woken up by your mechanical wrist watch.
+Especially in the digital era, being ‘reminded, notified, or woken up’ by a mechanical watch should bring a smile to your lips.